 - Mr Hogan and CTA then spent almost one million dollars on installation of plant and equipment in the Premises.
 The parties understood the significant cost for CTS in paying for the fitout and the difficulties in effecting its removal.

-- Mr and Mrs Hogan separated shortly after the construction was completed and CTA sought to formalise the agreement.
+- Mr and Mrs Hogan separated shortly after the construction was completed and CTA sought to formalise the agreement

-- The co-owners refused to honour the previously agreed terms and would only offer CTA a short-term lease at a 40 per cent increase in rent.
+- The co-owners refuse to honour the previously agreed terms and would only offer CTA a short-term lease at a 40 per cent increase in rent.
 The co-owners then issued a notice to quit, and Mr Hogan initiated proceedings shortly thereafter.

 Findings and Conclusions: